OSU-NLP-Group/UGround/grounding/README.md

 You can find more instruction about training and inference in [Qwen2-VL's Official Repo](https://github.com/QwenLM/Qwen2-VL).

-Here we use float16 instead of bfloat16 for more stable decoding (See details in [vLLM's doc](https://docs.vllm.ai/en/latest/usage/faq.html#:~:text=Mitigation Strategies))
+Here we use float16 instead of bfloat16 for more stable decoding (See details in [vLLM's doc](https://docs.vllm.ai/en/latest/)).

 ## Installation